 On a clear San Francisco day looking west,

 – a smudge of jagged peaks can be glimpsed at the edge of the horizon.
 This rugged archipelago of wind and wave-worn rocks form the Farallon Island chain.
 Located 30 miles from shore, the Farallones are composed of Southeast Farallon Island (SEFI, the tallest), Middle Rock, the Island of St James to the North, and Noon Day rock.
 This group of islands host a history of shipwreck, murder and the birthplace of millions of seabirds and seals.
-Known as the Islands of the Dead by the native Miwok, who viewed them but did not leave any evidence of visitation, the islands have a rich and sometimes tragic history of human occupation.
+Known as the Islands of the Dead by the native Miwok, who viewed them from the Marin Headlands did not leave any evidence of visitation, but the islands have a rich and sometimes tragic history of human occupation.

 It is believed that the first Europeans to see these islands were on the expedition lead by Juan Cabrillo in 1542, who is said to have reached Point Reyes, 20 miles north of the islands.
 However, no record exists of the Cabrillo expedition’s actual sighting of these islands.
 The first credited visit was in 1579 when Sir Francis Drake landed to collect seals and seabird eggs.
 An English sanctioned pirate sent to pillage gold from the Spanish Galleons, Drake is credited for charting the later named Drakes Bay (it is debated), and gave the islands the name Isles of St James.
 39 years later, the Spanish explorer Sebastián Vizcaíno visited and charted the islands relative to Pt.
 Reyes in 1603.
 Aboard was Friar Antonio de la Ascensión who gave them their name, Los Farallones in Spanish (meaning sea pillar, or sea stacks).
 For nearly 200 years early mariners, including scores of Spanish Galleons heading south to Mexico, missed the San Francisco Bay opening.
 Shrouded in fog, and surrounded by hazardous rocks and shallows, the Bay was not discovered until 1769 by members of the Don Gaspar de Portolá Expedition, when an exploration party sighted the Bay from Mount Sweeny near the town of Pacifica.